synqs/qlue/docs/guides/gen_guide.md

 All code for the spoolers is in a separate GitHub repository which we will make public later on.

 #### The experiment backend
 A first draft for implementing the experiment backends is highlighted [here][labscript_qc].
+The code was tested to perform MOT loading in a cold atom machine in Heidelberg by submitting circuits from Zurich.
+Although we still need to polish this part of the code, it already highlights important ideas on how to connect a real cold atom machine to [qlue][qlue_github].

 [qlue_github]: https://github.com/synqs/qlue "qlue"